secv-ndss2026/secv/README.md

 ```sh
 $ bitbake fsl-image-goldvip
 ```
 For the above build to succeed, one needs certain proprietary NXP binaries.
-These include the bootloader binaries, the HSM (HSE) library binaries, etc. We include a manual from NXP for how to handle this.
+These include the bootloader binaries, the HSM (HSE) library binaries, etc. We include a manual from NXP on how to handle this.

+During the build, the GoldVIP image requires `openjdk8`, but this fails to download automatically.